scholarslab/CodeLab/Week02/intro_data.md

 Remember Shannon and his bits?
 One bit is one binary position.
 1 binary digits has 2<sup>1</sup> = 2 different possible values (0-1), 2 has 2<sup>2</sup> = 4 (00, 01, 10, and 11), 3 has 2<sup>3</sup> (000, 001, 010, 011, 100, 101, 110, 111), and so on.

+There are other number systems besides binary (as many as there are numbers, in fact).
+Hexadecimal/hex and octal (base 16 and base 8) are common ways to compress binary into more compact forms.
+These use decimal numerals.
+Hexadecimal uses 0 to 9 and then A to F. Since 16 and 8 are themselves powers of two, it's simple to convert between them and decimal.
+Each octal digit maps directly to a set of 3 (2^3=8) binary digits and each hex digit maps directly to a set of 4 (2^4 = 16) binary digits.
+So, 32 in octal is 011010 (011 is 3, 010 is 2).
+A8 in hexadecimal is 10101000 (1010 in binary is A in hexadecimal and 10 in decimal, 1000 is 8).

 ## Boolean

 There's an even simpler kind of data to represent using binary numbers than whole numbers: booleans.
 Named for mathematician George Boole, who did some early work on this, Boolean data is just True and False.
 We represent True as one and False as zero.
 Booleans are useful for computer scientists and electrical engineers to know because they directly mirror the states of transistors and, even as digital humanists, we can use boolean logic to do a lot of useful programmy stuff.
 But that's really for another week (or another semester).